 - Do you have plans made should you develop COVID-19 away from your home and support system?

 If you decide to travel, the CDC suggests you take precautionary measures to avoid infection.
-Wash your hands often, stay 6 feet away from others, cover coughs and sneezes, wear a face mask ONLY if sick.
+Wash your hands often, stay 6 feet away from others, cover coughs and sneezes, and wear a face mask.
 Clean and disinfect frequently touched surfaces.